Selecting a Quality Bat House

 • All bat houses should have a roughened landing area extending at least 4” below the roosting partitions.
 Additionally extending the sides, back, and front approximately 4” below the roosting partitions provides a recessed landing area that protects against owl attacks during entry.

-What Size to Choose
+What Size and Color to Choose

-Where to Mount Bat Houses
+Where to Mount Your Bat House

 When to Expect Occupants